RestAuth/server/doc/install/from-source.rst

 Requirements
 ------------

-RestAuth is written as a *bleeding edge* project and thus requires relatively new software versions.
+RestAuth has the following requirements:

-* `Python`_ 2.6 or later or Python 3.2 or later
+* `Python`_ 2.6.5 or later or Python 3.2 or later
-* `Django`_ 1.4 or later - RestAuth is written as a Django project
+* `Django`_ 1.4.2 or later - RestAuth is written as a Django project
 * Any database `supported by Django
   <https://docs.djangoproject.com/en/dev/ref/databases/>`_ that supports
   transactions